-- The patient has other health issues that slow healing.
-Some diseases, like diabetes, slow healing.
-Smoking or using other tobacco products also slow healing.
+- The patient has a health problem, such as diabetes, that slows healing.
+Smoking or using other tobacco products also slows healing.

-- If the fracture was associated with a cut in the skin (an open fracture), healing is often slower.
+- If the fracture was associated with a cut in the skin (open fracture), healing is often slower.

 - Infections can also slow or prevent healing.